falkr/ttm4115/pages/learning-tbl.md

 The course consists of separate units, roughly one for each week.
 Each week will be organized in a very similar way:

 1. You need to prepare for the unit.
-2. At class time (every Monday 8:15) we start with a test about the reading material, a so-called RAT.
+2. At class time we start with a test about the reading material, a so-called RAT.
 3. After the RAT, you get special activities that you do together in your team.
 Depending on the activities, there are different ways of handing in the results.